Anxiety Specialist in Madison, Mississippi

 Obsessive-Compulsive Disorder (OCD)

 OCD is diagnosed when someone experiences distressing thoughts and feels the need to take action to relieve the discomfort those thoughts cause.
 For example, a person might constantly worry they left the stove on and feel compelled to check it, sometimes returning home multiple times to make sure.
 In relationship OCD, people struggle with persistent doubts about being in the wrong relationship, even when they respect their partner.
+There are many ways OCD can manifest that aren’t listed here, just like all of the anxiety disorders mentioned above.

 Relationship Anxiety